Health Resources

 Women with pulmonary hypertension (high lung artery pressure) are not usually advised to get pregnant as there is a serious danger to their life.

-As with any medical problem it is essential that medical advise is taken - preferably before the event so that the pregnancy can be monitored and if treatment is necessary it can be undertaken early.
+As with any medical problem, it is essential that medical advice is sought - preferably before the event so that the pregnancy can be monitored and if treatment is necessary, it can be undertaken early.

-If a women herself has a heart problem then there is an increased risk that her child will have a problem too.
+If a woman herself has a heart problem, then there is an increased risk that her child will have a heart problem too.
 The risk is around 6%.
-If a man has a heart problem then the risk is 2%.
-If the couple have had a previously affected child then the risk is about 2%.
-The risks quoted above are averages - the actual risk varies considerably between the various heart conditions.
-There is also some evidence that taking vitamins for 3 months prior to and the first 3 months of the pregnancy can reduce the chance of heart disease occurring in the baby.
+If a man has a heart problem, then the risk is 2%.
+If the couple have had a previously affected child, then the risk is about 2%.
+These figures represent average risks; the actual risks vary considerably depending on the specific heart condition.
+There is also some evidence that taking vitamins for 3 months prior to conception and the first 3 months of the pregnancy can reduce the chance of heart disease occurring in the baby.

 Last updated on